 The included “rule book” gave a bit of backstory to Reign of the Red Dragon, along with a few hints and tips

 The evil Red Dragon, unleashed unintentionally by humans has put the otherwise peaceful kingdom into fear of evil and death.
 While many have tried none have succeded, now it’s you and your party’s turn to descend into the dungeons of the Red Dragon’s castle, defended by its dark forces, find the eight fragments of the ancient golden scepter and slay evil itself.

 Reign of the Red Dragon allowed for up to 5 human players to join the same party, each choosing their own character from a quite impressive list of different types (human, dwarf, cleric, magician, thief, elf, or warrior).
 Player statistics were randomly generated and each player was gifted a random amount of financing.
-Prior to entering the dungeon, each player had to purchase their own starting supplies, weapons, and magic… but only through experience will you find out which items are vital and which are unnecessary on your dangerous journey.
+Prior to entering the dungeon, each player had to purchase their own starting supplies, weapons, and magic… but only through experience would you find out which items were vital and which were unnecessary on your dangerous journey.

 The TRS-80 version was the only release of the game.
 It was released in the typical Adventure International folder and styrofoam package.
 It was one of the first Adventure International titles to actually appear with what looked like professional artwork on the cover